-- Level 1 Quoted prices (unadjusted) in active markets - Level 2 Inputs other than quoted prices that are observable, either directly or indirectly - Level 3 Inputs that are not based on observable market data
+- Level 1 Quoted prices (unadjusted) in active markets - Level 2 Inputs other than quoted prices that are observable, either directly or indirectly as at March 2021

+Level 3 - Inputs that are not based on observable market data

 The accounting principles related to financial liabilities are essentially unchanged compared with previous years.
 CYBER1 has updated its accounting principles related to expected credit losses and has, in accordance with the standard, implemented the "expected loss model."